carabina/FunkySwift/README.md

 ```nextLexPerm(isOrderedBefore: (T, T) -> Bool) -> [T]?```  | Mutates self to the next lexicographical permutation (if it exists), and then returns self (or nil if there is no next permutation)
 ```lexPermsOf(isOrderedBefore: (T, T) -> Bool) -> LazySequence<GeneratorOf<[T]>>``` | Returns a lazy generator of subsequent lexicographical permutation of self

-These functions generate the following permutation of self, according to lexicographical ordering, defined by the closure. [(The algorithm)](https://en.wikipedia.org/wiki/Permutation#Generation_in_lexicographic_order) There is a non-method function (in utilities) that only accepts orderable arrays.
+These functions generate the following permutation of self, according to lexicographical ordering, defined by the closure. [(The algorithm)](https://en.wikipedia.org/wiki/Permutation#Generation_in_lexicographic_order) There is a non-method function (in utilities) that only accepts order-able arrays.

 ```swift
 let ar = [1, 2, 3]